In Memoriam: Louis J. Kaplan

 Mr. Kaplan’s successor as associate dean for government and community affairs, Myron Genel, M.D., now professor emeritus of pediatrics, recalls that upon assuming the position he found that, while Mr. Kaplan was not well known to the medical school’s faculty, he was the face of the medical school to much of the surrounding community.
 “His fingerprints were virtually everywhere—and often not readily recognizable.”

 Upon his retirement from the School of Medicine, Mr. Kaplan received public proclamations from federal, state, and local officials.
 He continued to serve for many years on the boards of the Hill Health Center, South Central Community College (now Gateway College), Urban League of New Haven, Hill Development Corporation, and other organizations in the community.

 In addition to his wife, Freda, he leaves his children, Jeffrey, of Wellesley, Mass., and Jan, of Annandale, Va.; his daughter-in-law, Alison Kaplan; son-in-law, Leonard Wolfenstein; sister, Mildred Ratoosh, of Berkeley, Calif.; sister-in-law, Lil; and five grandsons: Jacob, Ethan, Grant, Ben, and Noah.
 He was predeceased by his two brothers, Harry and Saul.

 The family requests that donations be made in Mr. Kaplan’s name to the Cornell Scott Hill Health Center (www.hillhealthcenter.com).
 A memorial service at Yale this spring is being planned.

-This Article was submitted by Michael E Fitzsousa, on Tuesday, January 29, 2013.
+This article was submitted by Michael E Fitzsousa on January 29, 2013.